Plan Your Visit

 210 Boston Post Road, Rye, NY 10580

-The Boston Post Road Historic District in Rye is not currently served by public transportation but we are hopeful that this will change in the future.
-The nearest Metro North Train stations are Rye & Harrison (New Haven Line) Find schedule Information
+The Boston Post Road Historic District in Rye is not currently served by public transportation but is easily accessible via Uber or Lyft.
+The closest Metro North Train stations are Rye and Harrison (New Haven Line) and are only one mile away.
+Find Metro North schedule Information

 Harrison Taxi: (914) 835-3400